Fish-In-A-Suit/Conquest/README.md

 **Issues:**
   - I believe the rotation around the x axis isn't working.
 Something has to be wrong with matrix multiplication or the like

+### Snapshot 0.7.3: Fixed rotation around X, Y and Z axes

+**Changes**:
+  - Changed the way how rotation matrix works.
+I've created a new method (rotateXYZ) which performs correct rotation.
+I've left the old methods for rotation in place, which will be fixed in some future update.

+### snapshot 0.
+7. 4: Implemented scaling transformation

+**Goal**: Fix the method for matrix-matrix multiplication and implemnent the scaling matrix

+**Additions:**
+  - Added a getModelMatrix(Matrix4f translation, Matrix4f rotation) method, which creates the model/world matrix (the matrix which transforms model's vertices from the model's position to the world).
+Currently, only translation and rotation transformations apply, scaling will be added shortly.
+  - Implemented scaling effects, which can be achieved by calling transformation.getScaleMatrix(float scale) method.
+This method is put to use inside the Renderer.render method, where the scale of the entity is updated once per render call.
+The result obtained by transformation.getScaleMatrix(entity.getScale()) is then used to create the model matrix (along with translation and rotation), which is then sent to the vertex shader.

+**Changes:**
+  - Fixed the method multiplyByMatrix(Matrix4f mat) in class Matrix4f to produce correct results.
+  - The vertexShader now only takes in mat4 modelMatrix as a parameter instead of three mat4s for translation, rotation and scale, so as to save up on some gpu power.
+The model matrix is calculated on the processor.

+### snapshot 0.8: Implemented the textures, viewing matrix and mouse input

+**Additions**:
+  - Camera class, which holds fields position and rotation.
+These fields are used to construct the viewing matrix, which translates all of the scene negative relative to the translation of the "camera": If W is pressed, "camera" is translated for -1.0f in the Z axis direction.
+The scene, is however moved towards the 1.0f in the Z axis, as the camera position is negated prior to being used to construct the viewing matrix.
+The rotation field of camera class is used without changed by the viewing matrix.
+  - viewMatrix uniform variable in the vertexShader.vs and defined a path to it from the Java code
+  - getViewMatrix(Camera camera) in Transformations.java which constructs the view matrix
+  - a cube which can be moved around (represented in the Cube class, it's temporary)
+  - added a constructor to the Mesh class which accepts a float array of vertices, indices, texture coordinates and a Texture object
+  - added a constructor to the GameEntity class which accepts a float array of vertices, indices, texture coordinates and a String representing the texture file location (out of which the texture will be made)
+  - added left mouse button input
+  - added scroll wheel input --> zoom in/out
+  - made it possible to use textures
+    - created a Texture class which can load a texture and stores its id.
+This is used by the GameEntity constructor, which takes in a texture path and creates a new Texture for that model (denoted by a variable modelTexture).
+GameEntity in turn sends that Texture object to Mesh to create it's complete textured Mesh object
+     - textured Mesh instances (instances of Mesh which have a texture) have vertex coordinates stored at the 0th index of the vao and texture coordinates stored at the 1st index of the vao
+  - created a resources folder to store all game-related assets
+    - created subfolder textures, where the textures for the game are stored as images (relative location: resources/textures/FILENAME.png)

+**Changes**:
+  - Changed the way how rotations work.
+Previously, the scene would be rotated if the mouse moved, which was performed by using a cursor callback (this is the "gaming" style of rotation).
+This is, however, unconvenient for development stages, since it makes rotating around the world feel quite clumsy.
+Therefore, now one rotates the world around by holding left click at the same time while moving the mouse.
+The first method of rotation will be introduced later.
+  - mesh.render() now uses method glActiveTexture and glBindTexture so that it caters for texture rendering
+  - removed Quad class
+  - modified the vertex shader (currently a pass-through for vec2 textureCoordinate at location 1 of the vao, where texture coordinates are stored)